cube3power/atsd/api/data/series/examples/query-endtime-currentday.md

 ## Description

-Select data between 00:00 today and now using [endtime](../../../../end-time-syntax.md) syntax.
+Select data between 00:00 today and now using [calendar](../../../../shared/calendar.md) keywords.

-Note that DAY, WEEK, MONTH, QUARTER, and YEAR start times are computed according to server timezone in endtime calculations.
+Note that DAY, WEEK, MONTH, QUARTER, and YEAR start times are computed according to server timezone in calendar calculations.

 ## Request